siggame/docs/chess/python/_sources/readme.txt

 Windows
 ~~~~~~~

 On Windows you'll need some version of Python 3.
-As of this version
+As with the Linux
+version,
 `3.4.3 <https://www.python.org/downloads/release/python-343/>`__ worked
 fine.
 Install that and ensure that python is set up in your
 Environmental Variables as 'python3', then